croffler/hugo-test/site/content/xap101sec/index.markdown

 The default file-based users/roles directory; Overview, Getting Started, Configuration, and Custom Extensions

 [Securing Components](./securing-xap-components.html)<br>
-GigaSpaces XAP has security built over the major â€œserverâ€? component - GSA, GSM, GSC and also Processing Unit with Space data.
+GigaSpaces XAP has security built over the major server component - GSA, GSM, GSC and also Processing Unit with Space data.
 This section explains how security relates to each component and the configurations needed to securing your application.

 [Administration](./security-administration.html)<br>
 This section explains the administration tools for managing XAP.
 The GUI provides a handy management tool for managing the users and roles, and comprehensive manageability of the secured components in the system.